 In turn, getting a place on a spring insight programme at a bank can help with landing an internship.
 These are usually only open to students in their first year, or their second year of a four-year degree, and typically take place over the Easter vacation.
 However, if you’ve missed the boat, other types of finance experience can help you get an internship.

 You won’t be expected to be a finance guru, but do learn the basics.
-‘Questions will be exactly the same for all candidates, regardless of whether they studied economics or maths or not,’ warns Jane Clark at Barclays.
+‘Questions will be exactly the same for all candidates, regardless of whether they studied economics or maths or not,’ warned Jane Clark at Barclays.
 Likewise, you’ll need to develop good industry knowledge, keep up to date with developments and research employers thoroughly.
-Sarah Harper, head of graduate recruiting at Goldman Sachs, recommends ‘joining finance societies at university, or actively reading relevant press’.
+Sarah Harper, head of recruiting at Goldman Sachs, recommended ‘joining finance societies at university, or actively reading relevant press’.

 Follow us on Twitter @TjobsFinance.